hakula139/Y86-64-Simulator/README.md

 # Y86-64 Simulator

-A Y86-64 processor simulator written in Javascript and C++11.
+A Y86-64 processor simulator written in JavaScript, Node.js and C++11.

 Here's a [Demo](https://sim.hakula.xyz).